jebyrnes/hadsstR/README.md

 ![plot of chunk
 velocityPlots](README_files/figure-markdown_strict/velocityPlots.png)

+If we want to extract values for particular metrics at particular latitudes and longitudes, we can get the value at the closes lat/long in the data.

+    getClimateLatLon(climateChangeMats, -50.232, -100.55, "linearChange")

+    ## [1] 0.0269

 Note that in the future I hope to add more functionality and deal with seasonal data.
 These methods *should* also work for other Hadley Centre